-The Suzuki Lapin may not be the most desirable car from the factory, but this particular example recently spotted in Japan looks a bit different.
+The Suzuki Lapin might not be essentially the most fascinating automobile from the manufacturing unit, however this specific instance not too long ago noticed in Japan seems to be a bit totally different.

-The Lapin has been produced by Suzuki for the Japanese market since 2002 and is a five-door hatchback kei car powered by a tiny 657 cc inline three-cylinder engine.
-It has a boxy shape and doesn’t look dissimilar to the Nissan Cube.
-This particular Lapin, however, is unlike any other we’ve seen in the past.
+The Lapin has been produced by Suzuki for the Japanese market since 2002 and is a five-door hatchback kei automobile powered by a tiny 657 cc inline three-cylinder engine.
+It has a boxy form and doesn’t look dissimilar to the Nissan Cube.
+This specific Lapin, nevertheless, is in contrast to another we’ve seen up to now.

-Found at the front of the car are the compact kidney grilles from what looks to be an E30-generation BMW 3-Series.
-In addition, the dual square-shaped headlights of the Lapin have been replaced by four round headlights to further add to the BMW looks.
-The car is also sitting on a set of 14-inch wheels from the E30.
+Discovered on the entrance of the automobile are the compact kidney grilles from what seems to be to be an E30-generation BMW 3-Series.
+As well as, the twin square-shaped headlights of the Lapin have been changed by 4 spherical headlights to additional add to the BMW seems to be.
+The automobile can be sitting on a set of 14-inch wheels from the E30.

-It’s not just the E30 3-Series that this Suzuki Lapin reminds us of; if not for the BMW grille and badge, the combination of the front grille and the headlights is somewhat reminiscent of the front fascia of the Lancia Delta Integrale.
+It’s not simply the E30 3-Series that this Suzuki Lapin reminds us of; if not for the BMW grille and badge, the mixture of the entrance grille and the headlights is considerably harking back to the entrance fascia of the Lancia Delta Integrale.

-This Lapin has benefited from a series of other upgrades.
-For example, it features a distinctive new front bumper, the ride height has been lowered and a subtle, black chin spoiler has also been fitted up front.
+This Lapin has benefited from a sequence of different upgrades.
+For instance, it encompasses a distinctive new entrance bumper, the journey top has been lowered and a delicate, black chin spoiler has additionally been fitted up entrance.